sczach/automated_web_interfacing/README.md

 # automated_web_interfacing

-craiglist_automated_posting.py
+Clist offers a somewhat well-ordered platform for me to practice navigating through i/o on local data, website hierarchies, and algorithmic design.

+I in no way support, use, or will use this to post anything on clist.
+Honestly, this is practice for me in automation of trivial things.

+clist_automated_posting.py
-  Description: Takes input CSV data and posts to pertinent local craigslist listings.
+  Description: Takes input CSV data and posts to pertinent local clist listings.

   Requirements: input CSV data in particular format

   Headers: email, city, zip, link, title, body

-    Link can be any text added at the end
+    A link, for example to a survey, can be any text added at the end.

-  Limitations: Does not support maps and locations, although that is somewhat trivial to add
+  Limitations: Does not currently support maps and locations.
+Also is somewhat slow & clunky - must load entire page, and with bad internet (mine) it takes ~1 minute to navigate to data entry dialogue.